apache/sling-org-apache-sling-feature/docs/features.md

   "id" : "org.apache.sling:org.apache.sling.core.feature:slingosgifeature:1.0.0",
   "requirements" : [
     {
-      "namespace" : "osgi.implementation",
+      "namespace" : "osgi.contract",
-      "attributes" : {
-        "name" : "value"
-      },
       "directives" : {
-        "name" : "value"
+          "filter" : "(&(osgi.contract=JavaServlet)(version=3.1))"
       }
     }
   ]
 }
 ```

 Features can declare additional capabilities that are provided by the feature in addition to the capabilities provided by the bundles.
 For example a number of bundles might together provide an `osgi.implementation` capability, which is not provided by any of those bundles individually.
 The Feature can be used to add this capability to the provided set.
 These additional capabilities are specified in the `capabilities` section of the feature.
+Each capability has a namespace and optional directives and attributes.

 ```
 A feature declaring additional capabilities: